jarad/MWBDSSworkshop/README.md

 ## Install RStudio

 The installation of RStudio is optional, but highly recommended.
-It just provides a different interface to R.
+It just provides a different interface to R, but has [projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) which help to quickly switch between (oddly enough) projects.
 Go to <http://www.rstudio.com/products/rstudio/download/> and choose the correct platform under **Installers for ALL Platforms**.
 Install like any other program.